Red Eye Coffee: What is It and How Do You Make This Drink?

 We can also help if you’re curious to know what an americano is or how to make Irish coffee.
 Or if you want a new experience, the Black Tie coffee – a mix of espresso, tea, spices, condensed milk, and cream – is a good drink to try.

 Compared with fancy Italian coffee drinks, making a Red Eye coffee is very simple because there’s no need to froth milk.
 The only tricky part is you need to both brewed coffee and pull a shot of espresso.

 This video shows how easy you can do it in a cafe setting:

 The first thing to do is to pick good beans.
-Because you are making two different types of coffee, this is an excellent opportunity to explore blending different flavors (2).
+Because you are making two different types of coffee drinks, this is an excellent opportunity to explore blending different flavours (2).
 Try complimenting a citrusy and nutty drip brew with a full-bodied chocolatey espresso, for example.

 The next step is to brew a cup of regular drip coffee.
 If you don’t have a coffee machine, any of these models will serve you well in our review of the best drippers.

 The third step is to pull a single or double shot of espresso, depending on just how hyperactive you want to be.
 If you need an espresso machine, check out our top picks.

 To finish your Red Eye coffee, simply pour your espresso over your drip coffee, and enjoy the ride.